microsoft/fluentui/rfcs/react-components/convergence/slot-children-render-function.md

 };
 ```

-#### render methods
+##### simplify render methods

-Since there'll be a custom pragma, there's no need for `getSlots` anymore, the components provided by the `slot` method will
+Since there'll be a custom pragma which will understand what is provided by `slot`, there's no need for `getSlots` anymore!
-be renderable, meaning we can simply use them in the render!
+The components provided by the `slot` method will be renderable, meaning we can simply use them in the render!

 ```tsx
 export const renderAccordionHeader_unstable = (state: AccordionHeaderState) => (